Computation and Concurrency: Pomsetc Automata

 A hereditary history-preserving (hhp-)bisimulation is a downward closed hp-bisimulation. $A_1,A_2$ are hereditary history-preserving (hhp-)bisimilar and are written $A_1\sim_{hhp}A_2$. \end{definition}

 Note that the above pomset, step, hp-, hhp-bisimilarities preserve deadlocks.

-\subsection{Fork-Acyclicity}
+\subsection{Fork-acyclicity}

-It has already been proven that the so-called fork-acyclic PA just exactly accepts series rational (sr) language.
+It has already been proven that the so-called fork-acyclic pomset automaton just exactly accepts series rational (sr) language.
 In the following, we extend the related concepts and conclusions from \cite{CKA7} and prove that fork-acyclic PA with merge transitions exactly accepts series-communication rational (scr) languages.
-And also, the laws of scr-expressions are sound and maybe complete modulo truly concurrent bisimilarities based on pomset automata.
+And also, the laws of scr-expressions are sound and maybe complete modulo truly concurrent bisimilarities based on pomsetc automata.

 \begin{definition}[Support relation] The support relation $\preceq$ of $A$ is the smallest preorder on $Q$ and for $q\in Q$:

 We call the strict support relation $\prec_A$ if $q'\preceq_A q$ and $q\npreceq_A q'$ then $q'\prec_A q$ holds. \end{definition}